bboygg/Engineer-Information-Processing/README.md

-## :calendar:Test Plan at a glance
+## :calendar: Test Plan at a glance

 - Date for written test: Apr 24, 2022
 - Result announcement: May 18, 2022